 In a small saucepan over medium heat, melt butter and stir frequently.
 Butter will begin to foam and boil.
 After 4 to 5 minutes you will see brown flecks appear in the bottom of the pan.
 Continue to stir until butter is golden and flecks are a medium brown color.
 Watch closely, butter will brown quickly.
-Process will take about 5 to 7 minutes.
+The entire process will take about 5 to 7 minutes.

 Remove butter from heat and pour into a bowl.
-Refrigerate for 15-25 minutes, or until butter is cool and solidified.
+Refrigerate for 15-25 minutes, or until butter is just solidified.
 You're looking for a room temperature or slightly cooler, solid butter.

-In a bowl, cream together butter and sugar.
+In a bowl, cream together brown butter and sugar.
 Add vanilla and stir to combine.

 In a separate bowl, sift (or whisk) together flour and salt.
 Add dry ingredients to butter mixture and mix until a dough forms.
-Dough will be crumbly, but will hold together when pinched between two fingers.
+Add 1 to 2 tablespoons of water as needed to bring dough together (this accounts for the water cooked out when browning the butter).
+Dough will be slightly crumbly, but will hold together when pinched between two fingers.

 Toss dough out onto wax or parchment paper and form into two logs, about 1 ½" wide.
 Refrigerate for an hour (up to 24 hours).

 Preheat oven to 350 degrees Fahrenheit.
 Line a baking sheet with parchment paper and set aside.

 Remove dough from refrigerator and unwrap.
 Using a sharp knife, slice dough into ¼ inch slices.
 On a sheet of wax paper or parchment, pour a small amount of turbinado sugar.
 Roll the edges of each cookie in sugar and place 2 inches apart on prepared baking sheet.